hapax/hapax.github.io/assets/minimal-networks.md

 differences](https://en.wikipedia.org/wiki/Young-Laplace)), since when
 you zoom in on a junction these curved walls look straight.

-We can use this to learn the fun fact that two-dimensional foams like to form hexagons!
+We can use this to explain why two-dimensional foams form hexagons!
 We don't need any physics, just the result about hubs, some network theory, and a few assumptions about how different quantities grow with the total size of the foam.